 Spectral illuminant description.
 This is an ASCII text, CGATS, Argyll specific format,

-used to hold a spectral description of an illuminant.
-Typically it
+used to hold one or more spectral descriptions of an illuminant or

-is used to record a custom illuminant, for use in
+color.
+Typically it is used to record a custom illuminant, for use

 reflective samples, as well as computing CIE tristimulus values from

 Color Matching Functions.
 This is an ASCII text, CGATS,

 Argyll specific format, used to hold three spectral response curves

 that define a tristimulus observer.
 The format is the same as a .sp